cambiotraining/hpc-intro/05-job_arrays.md

 1. If you haven't already done so, create a new conda environment to install the necessary python libraries to run this script.
 Call your environment `scipy` and in that new environment install the packages `numpy` and `matplotlib` from the `conda-forge` channel.
 Go back to the [Conda section](04-software.html) if you need to revise how to do this.
 -->

-1. Use _VS Code_ to open the SLURM submission script in `slurm/parallel_turing_pattern.sh`.
+1. Use _Nano_ to open the SLURM submission script in `slurm/parallel_turing_pattern.sh`.
 The first few lines of the code are used to fetch parameter values from the CSV file, using the special `$SLURM_ARRAY_TASK_ID` variable.
 Edit the code where the word "FIXME" appears to automatically extract the values from the CSV file for each sample. <details><summary>Hint</summary>The array should have as many numbers as there are lines in our CSV file.
 However, make sure the array number starts at 2 because the CSV file has a header with column names.</details>
 2. Launch the job with `sbatch` and monitor its progress (`squeue`), whether it runs successfully (`scontrol show job`), and examine the SLURM output log files.
-3. Examine the output files in the `results/turing/` folder (Note: you can preview image files by opening them in _VS Code_.)
+3. Examine the output files in the `results/turing/` folder.
+Note: to view image files on the HPC, you have to enable X11 forwarding.
+You can do this by login in to the HPC using `ssh -Y username@train.bio` (note the `-Y` option).
+Then, you can preview a PNG file using the `eog` program.

 <details><summary>Answer</summary>